google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_push.md

   -p, --path string                 The path the source code lives.
 Defaults to current directory. (default ".")
       --random-route                Create a random route for this app if the app doesn't have a route.
       --route stringArray           Use the routes flag to provide multiple HTTP and TCP routes.
 Each route for this app is created if it does not already exist.
-      --service-account string      The service account to enable access to the container registry -t, --timeout int                 Time (in seconds) allowed to elapse between starting up an app and the first healthy response from the app.
+  -t, --timeout int                 Time (in seconds) allowed to elapse between starting up an app and the first healthy response from the app.
 ```